seebi/rdf.sh/README.md

 <a name="installation"></a>
 ## installation

+### manually

 rdf.sh is a single bash shell script so installation is trivial ... :-) Just copy or link it to you path, e.g. with

     $ sudo ln -s /path/to/rdf.sh /usr/local/bin/rdf

+### debian / ubuntu

+You can download a debian package from the [download section](https://github.com/seebi/rdf.sh/downloads) and install it as root with the following commands:

+    $ sudo dpkg -i /path/to/your/rdf.sh_X.Y_all.deb
+    $ sudo apt-get -f install

+The `dpkg` run will probably fail due to missing dependencies but the `apt-get` run will install all dependencies as well as `rdf`.

+Currently, `zsh` is a hard dependency since the zsh completion "needs" it.

 <a name="dependencies"></a>
 ### dependencies